bitrise-io/devcenter/_articles/en/reviews/Sign up/Sign in/signing-up-with-email-draft.md

 1. Add your `Email`, `Username` and `Password` on our [Sign Up](https://app.bitrise.io/users/sign_up) page.

    ![](/img/Sign_up_with_email.jpg)

-   Please note that you must provide a strong password which fulfills the following requirements:
-   * it should have at least 12 characters
-   * at least one upper case character
-   * at least one lower case character
-   * at least one number
-   * can not contain the same character more than 3 times in a row (aaa)
-   * cannot be alphabetical order or reverse order (abcd, dcba)
-   * cannot be numerical order or reverse order (1234, 4321)
 2. Click `Sign up with email`.
 3. Check your inbox for our Confirmation Instructions.